spacewasabi/simple_css_animations/README.md

 ## No, honestly what is this repo?
 This repo will allow me to try a few stuff with CSS animations.
+Don't expect me to do much styling outside the animations since it's like a lab where I test stuff I'll probably need (or not) in the future.
+You can contribute, if you think you can teach me a few things (which you probably can).